-1) Backbone network: Proposed system utilized а benchmark comprised of HighResolutionNet-W32 and HighResolutionNet-W48 [18], as depicted in Fig. 1A for a complete network.
+1) Backbone network: The proposed system utilized a benchmark comprised of HighResolutionNet-W32 and HighResolutionNet-W48 [18], as depicted in Fig. 1A for a complete network.
 Each HighResolutionNet is divided into four stages four subnetworks that contain skip connections and residual blocks.
-The default data image is reduced in dimension to 256×192 (HighResolutionNet-W32, HighResolutionNet-W48), the extracted feature traverses each stage, with the starting dimension of $H \times W$ is reduced twice for each stage.
+The default data image is reduced in dimension to 256×192 (HighResolutionNet-W32, HighResolutionNet-W48), and the extracted feature traverses each stage, with the starting dimension of $H \times W$ is reduced twice for each stage.
 After the data travels down the till the end of the backbone, the extract map size is reduced to $\frac{W}{16} \times \frac{H}{16}$ with 256 channels at final layer.
 Therefore, the backbone architecture will only employ the first subnet, whose dimension remains $W \times H$ until the conclusion of the regression.
 Additionally, the channels' dimensions were increased 2 times at each level.
 The tensor channel increased from 32 at the first stage to 256 at the end.
-The baseline architecture's role is to collect valuable information from extract tensor and provide it to the training process, which predicts human joints via cross-entropy loss.
+The baseline architecture's role is to collect valuable information from the extract tensor and provide it to the training process, which predicts human joints via cross-entropy loss.

-2) Attention Module: In the proposed 2D Pose Estimator, the Attention Mechanism was applied after each stage of the first sub-network and second sub-network as same as In Fig.1A Only 4 attention modules were utilized to balance the computational cost and accurate.
+2) Attention Module: In the proposed 2D Pose Estimator, the Attention Mechanism was applied after each stage of the first sub-network and second sub-network as same as In Fig.1A Only 4 attention modules were utilized to balance the computational cost and accuracy.
 In Fig. 2, the attention module consists of two main parts.
 After block one in the backbone network, the feature information was first transferred to the channel attention module (CAM).
 The tensor information in CAM utilizes a GAP layer (Global average Pooling) to decrease the tensors from $W \times H \times C$ to $1 \times 1 \times C$.
-Then, It traverse through the convolution layer, which made the important feature into $1 \times 1 \times \frac{C}{r}$, where the shrinking ratio is r which set at default to 16.
-The weight inside network was triggered by the Channel mechanism utilizing function ReLU for the activation.
-Finally, the proposed CAM utilize a 1×1 convolution layer to made the size of channel to $1 \times 1 \times C$ and apply sigmoid to normalize the weight in final tensor.
-The data in CAM were then mixed by utilize a multiplication of element-wise.
+Then, It traverses through the convolution layer, which makes the important feature into $1 \times 1 \times \frac{C}{r}$, where the shrinking ratio is r which set at default to 16.
+The parameter inside the network was triggered by the Channel mechanism utilizing the activation function ReLU.
+Finally, the proposed CAM utilizes a 1×1 convolution layer to make the size of the channel to $1 \times 1 \times C$ and apply sigmoid to normalize the weight in the final tensor.
+The data in CAM were then mixed by utilizing a multiplication of element-wise.

-Fig. 1.
-Illustrate from 2D to 3D human pose estimation.
-The proposed method separated the system (A) into two networks, B is for 2D Pose Estimator and C is 3D Pose Network channel's by applying average pooling so the tensor from $W \times H \times C$ to $W \times H \times 1$.
+After going through the CAM, the tensor will be sent into the SAM.
+The tensors in the Spatial module change the channel by applying average pooling so the tensor from $W \times H \times C$ to $W \times H \times 1$.
 The last step in SAM is supplied to the CAM depicted in Figure 2 after pooling, and convolution layers with 3×3 kernel size were used twice to extract the geographic data for the network.